ufz/ogs/web/content/docs/devguide/development-workflows/code-format.md

 Current style is defined in [.clang-format](https://gitlab.opengeosys.org/ogs/ogs/-/blob/master/.clang-format).

+A pre-commit hook for git checking the code formatting can be found [here](https://gitlab.opengeosys.org/ogs/ogs-utils/-/tree/master/dev/code-formatting/clang-format-pre-commit-hook).

 ## Python

 Use [`black`](https://black.readthedocs.io/en/stable/).
 Can be added to be automatically run on save in your editor / IDE: